-Specialisation in Gender Equality, Diversity and Inclusion in Politics
+Specialisation in Gender Equality, Diversity and Inclusion in Management

-As a GEP student you will be offered an interdisciplinary education, leading to the only Master’s Degree (MSc) in Political Science with a specialisation in gender equality, diversity and inclusion in the Netherlands.
-The programme focuses on the role and function of gender and diversity in society, with a particular emphasis on underlying power processes in politics and society.
-You will study how organisations produce different structural inequalities (regarding gender, ethnicity, sexuality, class, age, disability), and how these inequalities influence each other and manifest themselves in practice.
-Furthermore, the programme not only addresses questions related to the role culture, identity, leadership, and politics play in the (re-)production of gender inequalities, but also assesses the influence and strategies of different stakeholders as well as change agents in gender mainstreaming and transforming organisations.
-We offer state of the art theoretical insights and provide a solid training in research methods to help you design and implement organisational interventions and solve policy problems.
+In the Master's specialisation in Gender Equality, Diversity and Inclusion in Management, we focus on the role and function of gender and diversity in the workplace, connecting what happens in organisations to the underlying power processes in politics and society.
+We study how organisations produce different structural inequalities (regarding gender, ethnicity, sexuality, class, age, disability), and how these inequalities influence each other in organisational practice.
+We explore the processes and practices of organisational change in this area.
+The programme addresses questions about strategy, culture and identity, leadership, and the inclusion of multiple stakeholders in organisational change.
+We offer state of the art theoretical insights, an overview of current management practices and provide a solid training in research methods to help you diagnose and solve policy problems, and design and implement organisational interventions.